Captressketh001/Adviza/README.md

 ### 🎨 Using Tailwind CSS:

 - **New Tools**: I used Tailwind css extensively for the first time in this project.
+I've always loved to write vanilla css but I'm blown off with Tailwind CSS features.

 ### 📈 Overall Growth:

-Each part of this project challenged me to learn something new even though I'm not new to development.
+Each part of this project challenged me to learn something new things even though I'm not new to development.

 ## 💭 How can it be improved?